Opposition day: In the United Kingdom

 In the United Kingdom there are twenty opposition days per parliamentary session.
-The Official Opposition (currently Labour) is allocated 17 opposition days, and the second biggest opposition party (currently the Scottish National Party) given 3 days.
+The Official Opposition (currently the Conservative Party) is allocated 17 opposition days, and the second biggest opposition party (currently the Liberal Democrats) given 3 days.
 The outcomes of votes on opposition day motions are not considered legally binding, although they do represent the will of Parliament.

 On 29 April 2009, Gordon Brown's government was defeated in an opposition day vote on the subject of settlement rights for veterans of the Gurkhas.
 This was the first time since January 1978 that a British government had lost an opposition day vote.

 Theresa May's government, being a fragile minority government, refused to amend the motions or divide the house, meaning that all opposition day motions during this period were passed with no vote.
 This led the SNP MP Pete Wishart to accuse the Government of "degrading [them] to little more than adjournment debates".

 Following the 2019 general election, in which Boris Johnson's government won a landslide majority of 80 seats, the practice of the government attending and voting on opposition day motions temporarily resumed.
 However, following a campaign by footballer Marcus Rashford, the government whipped its MPs to vote against a Labour motion calling on the government to continue funding free school meals for children over the school holidays until Easter 2021, which the Opposition claimed would prevent over 1 million children going hungry during the COVID-19 pandemic, after which there was a strong public backlash, with many new-intake Conservative MPs receiving online abuse and threats.
 Following this the government have resumed Theresa May's practice of ignoring opposition day motions, although Labour have forced the motions to go to a division by having a small number of MPs verbally vote against their own motion (only to vote for the motion in the division) – the government abstains in these divisions.

+To counter this, starting from 2022, the Opposition has sometimes proposed, instead of symbolic motions, programme orders, which, if carried, bind the House to consider and hold a vote on a specific bill, under the rules and timetable set in the order itself.
+The Government cannot ignore a vote on such motions, because doing so would allow a bill it opposes to be brought to the floor (taking time away from proposals the Government supports) and perhaps even pass.

+A vote during an opposition day for the second biggest opposition party (the Scottish National Party) on 21 February 2024 provoked controversy when the Speaker deviated from precedent in the choice of amendments to be taken, leading to a political row.